AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/03_Concurrency.rst

     end;

 The :ada:`Go` entry declared in :ada:`After` is the external interface to the task.
-In the task body, the accept statement causes the task to wait for a call on the entry.
-This particular entry and accept pair doesn't do much more than cause the task to wait until :ada:`Main` calls :ada:`After.Go`.
+In the task body, the :ada:`accept` statement causes the task to wait for a call on the entry.
+This particular :ada`entry` and :ada`accept` pair doesn't do much more than cause the task to wait until :ada:`Main` calls :ada:`After.Go`.
 So, even though the two tasks start simultaneously and execute independently, they can coordinate via :ada:`Go`.
 Then, they both continue execution independently